YidiLiu1216/fashion_pattern_replacement/README.md

 Installation
 -------------
 Requirements shortlists:
-Pattern replacement program
+- Pattern replacement program
-Prepare data
+- Prepare data

-Run demo on given data:
+Run demo on given data requires:

 - NVIDIA GPU, Python3
 - Tensorflow-gpu
 - various standard Python packages

 Notes:
-- The program was tested on tensorflow-gpu 2.3.1 with cuda 10.1 and cudnn
+- The program was tested on tensorflow-gpu 2.3.1 with cuda 10.1 and cudnn 7.6
 - The program requires your opencv-contrib-python and opencv-python in the same version

 Prepare Your own data: